 Check out these alternative options:

-A 4-week access to the recording of the webinar (for a period of 4 weeks) is available to purchase here.
+Access to an online recording of a previous webinar (for a period of 4 weeks) is available to purchase here.

-A USB with the webinar recording is available to purchase here.
+A USB with a recording of a previous webinar is available to purchase here.